-The benefits of diversity, particularly gender diversity, are also recognized at the Company's local operations.
-The Company's Bulgarian Subsidiaries, DPMC and DPMK, have a combined female workforce of approximately 17%, despite operating under legislative restrictions with respect to the employment of women in underground mining positions.
-The percentage of site senior management positions at the Company's Bulgarian operations filled by women is currently 50%.
-The Company's Namibian subsidiary, DPMT, has a female workforce of approximately 16% and approximately 50% of the Namibian senior management positions are filled by women.
-The Company's Ecuadorian subsidiary, DPME, has a female workforce of approximately 40% and approximately 38% of the Ecuadorian management positions are filled by women.
-The management teams in Bulgaria, Namibia, Serbia, and Ecuador are comprised of approximately 98% local national talent.
+The benefits of diversity, particularly gender diversity, are also acknowledged at the Company's local operations.
+The Company's Bulgarian Subsidiaries, DPMC and DPMK, together maintain a combined female workforce of approximately 17%, despite operating under legislative restrictions with respect to the employment of females in underground mining positions.
+The percentage of site senior management positions at the Company's Bulgarian operations filled by females is currently 50%.
+This includes our first female general manager at our Ada Tepe mine, Irena Tsakova, appointed in early 2024.
+Similarly, the Company's other subsidiaries also demonstrate a commitment to diversity.
+DPM's Serbian subsidiary Avala has a female workforce of approximately 37%, and the Company's Ecuadorian subsidiary, DPME, has a female workforce of approximately 51%.
+The overall workforce in each of Bulgaria, Serbia, and Ecuador are comprised of approximately 99% local national talent.